lucny/django-mysql-docker/README.md

-# Dockerizing Django with Postgres, Gunicorn, and Nginx
+# Dockerizing Django with MariaDB, Gunicorn, and Nginx

 ## Want to learn how to build this?